 Zoom Video Communications Aktie News: NASDAQ 100 Aktie Zoom Video Communications büßt am Nachmittag ein

-Zu den Verlustbringern des Tages zählt am Mittwochnachmittag die Aktie von Zoom Video Communications.
-Die Zoom Video Communications-Aktie musste zuletzt Verluste hinnehmen.
-Im NASDAQ Bsc-Handel ging es um 0,5 Prozent auf 66,94 USD abwärts.
+Zu den Verlierern des Tages zählt am Mittwochnachmittag die Aktie von Zoom Video Communications.
+Der Zoom Video Communications-Aktie ging im NASDAQ Bsc-Handel die Puste aus.
+Zuletzt verlor das Papier 0,5 Prozent auf 63,54 USD.

 Werte in diesem Artikel